-That's a great question, and I've often wondered that myself.
 People love animals, right, and they want all of them to be rescued, or at least taken out of harms way.
 Especially if there is fair warning, why don't the farmers bring them to a safer place, or at least open their cages and let them out of the facilities?
 Like all of factory farming, this reality is no different and is pretty grim.
 It's simply very dangerous for the community and for the animals for them to run loose like that, and it wouldn't be a good situation at all.
 You're talking thousands of animals.
-Susie Coston, the National Director at Farm Sanctuary recently shared this in a live video on their Facebook page explaining this.
+Susie Coston, (former) National Director at Farm Sanctuary recently shared this in a live video on their Facebook page explaining this.
 You can find it on their facebook page here

 First, let's talk about the farmer's perspective.
 They treat their animals as commodity, as the animals are nothing but cash machines and are there to make money.
 That's the bottom line.
 When hurricances like this are on the horizon, with thousands and thousands of cows, chickens, and pigs, there is nowhere to transport them, and in additon to that, that also costs money - lots of money.
 There are just too many to move and no place to bring them.
 Likewise, the government will bail them out, and the farmers will get new animals to replace the ones that perished, so that is the incentive for these factory farms.
 As you can see here in the aerial photos below (photo credit to Rick Dove,) the facilities are completely submerged and trapped inside are thousands of pigs.
 But, what about rescuing them?
 There are so many complications involved, for one, it is illegal to take somebody's property, and the pigs are somebody's property.
 The rescuers and sanctuaries are not allowed to go in on the property and rescue - they need permission.
 Not to mention, it's very dangerous.
 How does a rescue group save thousands and thousands of animals?
 You can't.
 You can't save thousands of animals in one swoop, It is such a daunting and overwhelming task.
 Add to that, the animals would have to be quarantined, housed, risk getting the healthy animals sick on the sanctuary, vetted, fed, cared for, and adopted out.
 There just isn't adequate room for all of the animals to live freely.
 It's important to have the proper living conditions and ample room for all to live healthy and abundant lives.
 It's an overwhelming and frustrating situation that everyone is in.